SSFS-Robotics/Team13813/README.md

   * Fixes for Gyro class:
      - Improve (decrease) sensor refresh latency.
      - fix isCalibrating issues.
-  * Blocks Programming mode changes:
+  * Blocks Programming facing changes:
      - Blocks now ignores a device in the configuration xml if the name is empty.
 Other devices work in configuration work fine.

 **************************************************************************************

 Version 2.5 (internal release on released on 16.12.13)
-  * Blocks Programming mode changes:
+  * Blocks Programming facing changes:
      - Added blocks support for AdafruitBNO055IMU.
      - Added Download Op Mode button to FtcBocks.html.
      - Added support for copying blocks in one OpMode and pasting them in an other OpMode.
-The clipboard content is stored on the phone, so the programming mode server must be running.
+The clipboard content is stored on the phone, so the programming facing server must be running.
      - Modified Utilities section of the toolbox.
      - In Programming Mode, display information about the active connections.
      - Fixed paste location when workspace has been scrolled.